 Stanton Peele and his ideas have had a profound effect on the field of alcohol and drug abuse.
 His ideas also have major implications for reducing substance abuse.
 He challenges many strongly held beliefs.
 And that threatens the status quo.
-Not surprisingly, he and his ideas often cause hostility.
+So he and his ideas often cause hostility.

 Dr. Peele, you are known as a very innovative and independent thinker.
-Therefore, your ideas are often inconsistent with those of the conventional alcohol establishment.
+Therefore, your ideas are often at odds with those of the alcohol establishment.
 How have the defenders of the status quo reacted to you and your ideas?

-These two fundamental orientations antagonize the American moral and medical establishments.
+These two basic positions in the US moral and treatment groups.
 Americans wish to see evil in the bottle.
 Or in the genes of the problem drinker.
 They find it too complex to understand how social and psychological factors influence drinking.

 Of course, most public health officials enjoy drinking.
 Yet to announce this out loud is to invite ostracism.
 But where I have received the most virulent, career-threatening attacks has been from A.A.
-From recovering (or trying to recover) alcoholic, and the private alcoholism treatment industry.
+From recovering (or trying to recover) alcoholic.
+As well as the private alcoholism treatment industry.